neurogeom/CAR/docs/1-CAR-Server.md

 docker import <ImageName> <CustomContainerName>
 ```

 Use the same name of image file to assign the name of conatainer is recommended.
-Eg. If the image file name is 'redis.tar', the container name should be 'redis'.
+Eg. If the image file name is `redis_v1.0.tar`, the container name should be `redis`.

 After the import is complete, use the `docker images` command to view all imported image information.